-Patrick Berran lives and works in New York, NY.
+Patrick Berran (b.
+1980, Woodbridge, Virginia) lives and works in Kill Devil Hills, North Carolina.
 He received his MFA from Hunter College, New York in 2006.
-He has had solo exhibitions at HUNTER / WHITFIELD, London; White Columns, New York; and Chapter NY.
-His work has been included in group shows at Rod Bianco, Oslo; M+B Gallery, Los Angeles; Indianapolis Museum of Contemporary Art, Indianapolis; and Gavin Brown’s Enterprise, New York.
+He has had solo exhibitions at Chapter NY, New York; Reynolds Gallery, Richmond, VA; One River School of Art + Design, Englewood, NJ; HUNTER / WHITFIELD, London; and White Columns, New York; among others.
+His work has been included in group exhibitions at American Academy of Arts and Letters, New York; Chapter NY, New York; Over Under, Brooklyn; Rod Bianco, Oslo; M+B Gallery, Los Angeles; Indianapolis Museum of Contemporary Art, Indianapolis; and Gavin Brown’s Enterprise, New York; among others.